 I always have pieces of egg coming off in bits and pieces when I peel them.
 I’ve tried all kinds of tips and tricks including adding baking soda or vinegar to the water, putting cold eggs in boiling water, using an ice bath after boiling…..
 It’s exhausting, for something that should be simple, right?!
-So today I’m sharing my newly discovered secret to perfect eggs: Instant Pot eggs.
+So I’m sharing with you how to make eggs in the Instant Pot pressure cooker – my secret to perfect eggs every time!

-If you’re new to the Instant Pot and aren’t familiar with how to use it, do try and read the Instant Pot How To blog post first and then come back here to learn how to make Instant Pot hard boiled eggs.
+If you’re new to the Instant Pot and aren’t familiar with how to use it, please read the Instant Pot DUO Beginner’s Quick Start Guide or the Instant Pot ULTRA Beginner’s Quick Start Guide first and then come back here to learn how to make this Instant Pot Red Beans and Rice.

 Instant Pot Hard Boiled Eggs Instructions